Interstate 90 in Illinois: Winnebago County

-I-90 enters Illinois concurrently with I-39 in South Beloit as a six-lane expressway.
-US Route 51 (US 51) joins Interstate at exit 1 (South Beloit); the 0.3 mi between the exit and the state line is the only point where I-39 is not concurrent with US 51 in Illinois.
-The Jane Addams Memorial Tollway is immediately south of Rockton and the South Beloit Toll Plaza (the northernmost toll plaza in Illinois).
-I-39/I-90 continues in nearly a north-south direction towards Rockford, and IL 173 serves as its first exit; the Interstate pass through Rock Cut State Park (among the largest in the state).
-The next exit (East Riverside Boulevard) forms the border between Rockford and Loves Park.
-US 20 makes its first two interchanges with I-90 in Winnebago County, both within 2 mi of each other in the Rockford region.
-The first is with the State Street US 20 business route connecting Rockford and Belvidere.
-The second is where I-90 splits with I-39/US 51, with the latter taking the path of the westbound US 20 bypass between Rockford and Cherry Valley for approximately 3 mi before it splits again to move southward.
-As the Jane Addams splits from I-39, I-90 takes a sharp change in direction from south to east; until it crosses through Jane Byrne Interchange in Chicago, it is signed only as I-90.
-The I-39/I-90 split between Rockford and Cherry Valley marks the point where I-90 and US 20 follow nearly parallel routing until their eastern terminus in Massachusetts (though sharing no concurrency).
+I-90 enters Illinois concurrently with I-39 in South Beloit (the northernmost city in Illinois) as a six-lane expressway.
+At 0.3 mi south of the state line (marked as exit 1, South Beloit), I-39/I-90 has an interchange with Illinois Route 75 (IL 75); the interchange marks the point where US Route 51 (US 51) runs concurrently with I-39 until its southern terminus.

+After an interchange northeast of the Rockford suburbs of Rockton and Roscoe, the Jane Addams Memorial Tollway starts with the South Beloit Toll Plaza (the northernmost toll plaza in Illinois).
+Through eastern Winnebago County, I-39/I-90 continues in nearly a north–south direction towards the eastern edge of Rockford.
+Before passing through Rock Cut State Park (among the largest in the state), the Interstate has an interchange with IL 173, accessing Machesney Park from the north; built in 2007, the interchange design was influenced by the location of the state park.

+I-39/I-90 enters the city of Rockford with an interchange at exit 12 (East Riverside Boulevard), crossing the border between Rockford and Loves Park.
+Before exiting the county, the highway forms its two largest intersections west of I-290, with exit 15 (State Street), accessing the US 20 business route connecting Rockford and Belvidere.
+Exit 17, located between Rockford and Cherry Valley, is the point where I-90 splits from I-39 (taking US 51 with it) and forms the approach to the diverging-diamond interchange that starts the US 20 bypass around Rockford (U.S. Grant Highway); approximately 3 mi southeast, I-39/US 51 splits again to move towards central Illinois.
+As the Jane Addams splits from I-39, I-90 takes a sharp change in direction from south to east; this also marks the point where I-90 and US 20 follow nearly parallel routing until their eastern terminus in Massachusetts (though sharing no concurrency).

+From exit 17 to its intersection with the Edens Expressway (I-94), the highway is only signed as I-90.
 Eastward of the interchange, I-90 is fitted with center-mounted lighting.
-Shortly before entering Boone County, I-90 crosses the Kishwaukee River.
+Shortly before entering Boone County, I-90 crosses the Kishwaukee River north of the village of Cherry Valley.